timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

+* Logo more than just drawing on a 2-D screen
+  - Turtle envisioned also to be manifest as a real robot
 * Interactivity means:
   - more than just one sense (vision <- also sound, touch)
   - more than just output (also input)